 a.
-Fair value of financial instruments not carried at fair value b.
-Fair value of financial instruments that are measured at fair value on a recurring basis.
+Fair value of financial instruments not carried at fair value

-The management of the Company considers that the carrying amounts of those financial assets and financial liabilities that are not measured at fair value recognized in the financial statements approximate their fair values.
+The management of the Corporation and its subsidiary considers that the carrying amounts of those financial assets and financial liabilities that are not measured at fair value recognized in the consolidated financial statements approximate their fair values.